 They’re good for you, and they’re good for other people.

 God’s commandments can be turned into legalism (a way to earn salvation) or used to manipulate other people.
-But at the end of the day, God’s gave commandments for us to glorify and enjoy him forever.
+But at the end of the day, God revealed commandments for us to follow so that we may glorify and enjoy him forever.

 Giving not only reflects God’s character.